the-wing/components/README.md

 ### Fonts

 To enable our fonts in your project, just include the sass file either in your index JS or in the `<head>` of your index HTML.
+You'll also need to import the fonts (either by hosting them yourself or adding the folder `node_modules/@thewing/components/dist/assets/fonts` as a part of your build step.)

 `import '@thewing/components/css/fonts.css'`